Human Resources Policies

 - Any dependent of a technical-service employee who has already been approved for the tuition discount and is beyond the age of 26 as of January 1, 2018, will remain on the tuition discount until they attain their first Penn State bachelor’s degree, as long as they do not have two consecutive semesters of non-registration.
 After two consecutive semesters (excluding summer) of non-registered status, the tuition discount will be permanently discontinued.

-- A dependent who reaches the maximum age of 26 will continue receiving the tuition discount until they attain a Penn State bachelor's degree, as long as the original approval for the tuition discount was prior to the dependent reaching age 26 and the dependent has not had two consecutive semesters of non-registration after reaching age 26.
+- A dependent who reaches the maximum age of 26 will continue receiving the tuition discount until they attain their first Penn State bachelor's degree, as long as the original approval for the tuition discount was prior to the dependent reaching age 26 and the dependent has not had two consecutive semesters of non-registration after reaching age 26.
 After two consecutive semesters (excluding summer) of non-registered status, the tuition discount will be permanently discontinued.

 - If a dependent who meets the criteria outlined in “c” has a serious illness or accident, that prevents them from being enrolled for more than two consecutive semesters, upon re-enrollment to the University, the dependent will be eligible to continue to receive the tuition discount.
 The dependent will continue eligibility for the tuition discount until they attain their first Penn State bachelor's degree, as long as they do not have an additional two consecutive semesters of non-registration.
 After two consecutive semesters (excluding summer) of non-registered status, the tuition discount will be permanently discontinued.